NikbaCreativeStudio/Nikba-Php/README.md

 * Fonts - *.*

 ### Docker
-For better experience try to use Docker Apache + Apache
+For better experience try to use Docker Apache + Php
   ```sh
   docker-compose up -d
   ```